Atara Biotherapeutics, Inc. (ATRA) CEO Pascal Touchon on Q1 2020 Results - Earnings Call Transcript

 Pascal Touchon

 Okay.
-I think I understand your question.
+I think I understand the question.
 Thank you.
-AJ you want to answer and then you can tell us does that answered your question because as you can see, we had some difficulty in hear you clearly.
+AJ, do you want to answer?
+And then, Yigal, you will tell us whether it is answering your question because we still have some difficulty to hear you clearly.

-I’m going to take a crack at it and see we can hit the some point, I think the as the case in most ultra rare conditions, the totality of data is what is most relevant here.
-We are not going be specifically talking about exact numbers that are necessary forgetting interim analysis.
+Yes.
+I'm going to just take a crack at it, Yigal, and see if it ticks the point.
+I think the - as is the case in most ultra-rare conditions, the totality of data is what is most relevant here.
+We are not going to be specifically talking about exact numbers that are necessary for hitting an interim analysis.

-I think the key point here is that when you have the Phase III and the totality of information that we have described here is the best package that will drive the FDA view on things.
-And if you think about an ultra rare conditions the packet of information we have here, certainly significant when you look totality of information.
+I think the key point here is that when you have the Phase III data and the totality of information that we have described here, it is that package that will drive the FDA view on things.
+And if you think about an ultra-rare condition, the package of information we have here is fairly significant when you look at totality of information.

-So I think so I think that is the main factor is how does that entire view look, of course incorporating the major elements of the Phase III enrollment and studies.
-Does that answer the question?
+So I think that is the main factor is how does that entire view look, of course, incorporating these major elements of the Phase III enrollment in study.
+Did that answer the question?

 Yigal Nochomovitz

-Yes.
 I guess I was looking for numbers.
-So I don’t want to give numbers I just was hoping to get a sense as to more detail.
-But understanding sufficient to talk about that.
-I also want to understand the additional patients [Indiscernible] So those tapes [Indiscernible] I mean, they are obviously not in interim.
-They are going to be that data will be submitted later, presumably for [Indiscernible] when you get that data from patients for the site you started in?
+You probably don't want to give numbers.
+I just wanted - I was hoping to get a sense as to more detail.
+But I understand you are not in a position to talk about that.
+To understand that the additional patients in the study, so those patients I mean, they are obviously not in interim.
+They are going to be - since that data will be submitted later, presumably for approval when you get that data from these additional patients for the site you started in [Technical Difficulty]

 Pascal Touchon

-Yes, I guess it is still very difficult to hear you [Indiscernible].
-I guess a question is, what is the objective of the patient, the additional patient to complete the involvement of the study?
-And how do we plan to discuss these with regulatory authorities?
+Yes.
+I guess - it is still very difficult to hear you, Yigal.
+I guess your question is what is the objective of the patient - the additional patient to complete the enrollment of the study and how do we plan to discuss these with regulatory authorities.
 Is that right?

 Yigal Nochomovitz